Mindfulness for Aging: Simple Practices for Steadier Later Life

 Most findings come from structured programs with trained instructors, so results may not transfer perfectly to a self-guided app, book, or occasional practice at home.

-In a randomized clinical trial of older adults with a mean age of 72, an 8-week MBSR program led to a 32% reduction in depressive symptoms and improved sleep quality compared with controls source.
+In a randomized clinical trial of older adults with a mean age of 72, an 8-week MBSR program led to a 32% reduction in depressive symptoms and improved sleep quality compared with controls NIH research.
 A meta-analysis of mindfulness-based interventions for older adults found small-to-moderate improvements in anxiety and depressive symptoms across 15 studies.

 Cognition is also being studied.
-In a randomized controlled trial of adults aged 65 to 94, 8 weeks of mindfulness training produced significant gains in sustained attention and executive function that were maintained at 4-week follow-up source.
+In a randomized controlled trial of adults aged 65 to 94, 8 weeks of mindfulness training produced significant gains in sustained attention and executive function that were maintained at 4-week follow-up Full.
 For older adults, mindfulness training may support attention better than passive relaxation because it repeatedly practices noticing distraction and returning to the chosen anchor.

 Who mindfulness for aging is best for and not for